Hugo-COLLIN/SaveMyPhind-conversation-exporter/public/files/updateNotes.md

 # Update notes
 # 3.7.5
-🐞 Sorry for the mess
+🐞 Fixing the download bugs
-These days, the download was buggy and required extra download permissions.
+These days, the download was a bit buggy for some users.
-I really apologize and I hope it didn't bother you too much.
+I hope it didn't bother you too much.
 It's now fixed and you can download your files as usual!

 # 3.7.4